James Cleland Richardson: Richardson's Bagpipes

 Richardson's bagpipes were believed to have been lost in the mud of the Somme for almost 90 years until 2002, when the Pipe Major of The Canadian Scottish Regiment (Princess Mary's) responded to an Internet posting.
 He discovered that Ardvreck preparatory school in Crieff (Perthshire, Scotland) had possession of a set of bagpipes with the unique Lennox tartan on them, the same tartan used by the pipers of the 16th (Canadian Scottish) Battalion.

 A British Army Chaplain, Major Edward Yeld Bate, had found the pipes in 1917 and brought them back home after the war to a school in Scotland where he was a teacher.
 The pipes were unidentified for several decades, and served as a broken, mud-caked, and blood-stained reminder of an unknown piper from the Great War.

 Andrew Winstanley of The Canadian Club and Pipe Major Roger McGuire were largely responsible for the investigative work into identifying Richardson's pipes.
 With the support of The Canadian Club and a group of patriotic citizens, Pipe Major McGuire travelled to Scotland in January 2003 to help identify the pipes that had been displayed at Ardvreck School for over seven decades.
 Tomas Christie, a parent of students there and also a piper, initiated the search for the origin of the pipes.

 Their collective effort led to conclusive evidence that identified the pipes as those played by Piper Richardson on that day in 1916.
 An anonymous donor facilitated the purchase of the pipes on behalf of the citizens of Canada.
 In October 2006, a party of dignitaries visited Scotland and received the pipes from the Headmaster of Ardvreck School for repatriation to Canada.

 On 8 November 2006, the bagpipes were officially repatriated when troops from The Canadian Scottish Regiment (Princess Mary's) placed them at the British Columbia Legislature as a reminder of a generation's valour.
 They are currently on public display.

 Burial and memorial

 After the war, in June 1920, James Richardson's body was discovered by a farmer about 300 metres north of the northeast corner of Le Sars village and recovered for burial.
 He is interred at Adanac Military Cemetery (Plot III, Row F, Grave 36) which is located on the east side of the D107 Road, 1.6 kilometres north of the village of Courcelette, France.

+The battlefield were he earned the Victoria Cross is situated roughly one kilometre east of the back wall of the cemetery, and can be seen on a clear day.

 Sculptor John Weaver was commissioned to produce a statue of Richardson, which has been display at the Chilliwack Museum and Archives in Chilliwack since 2003.

 Richardson is also commemorated with an inscribed paving stone in Bellshill, Scotland, the town he was born in.

-Richardson's Victora Cross and war medals are on display at the Canadian War Museum in Ottawa, Canada.
+Richardson's Victoria Cross and war medals are on display at the Canadian War Museum in Ottawa, Canada.